British Rail Class 432: Replacement

 In the mid 1980s, the decision came to replace the Weymouth line stock – not only because finance had become available to electrify the line between Bournemouth and Weymouth using new low-cost technology but also because the unpowered REP and TC cars were converted from Mark 1 coaching stock originally built in the early 1950s thus, by the late 1980s, British Rail was looking to replace them.
 However, the long-established Southern practice of re-using equipment took place for the traction motors and control gear which, not being life-expired, were re-used.
 Various solutions to this stock shortage were found.
 In 1990, the South Hampshire Electrification Project (SHEP) was completed involving the Portsmouth to Eastleigh/Southampton lines.
 New stock was not allocated due to financial constraints but the service had to be kept running using existing resources.
 Originally it had been planned to retain three 4-REPs which had earlier been stripped of asbestos, however unit No. 2003 was partially written off following the Clapham Junction rail crash in 1988, so a change of plan was needed.
 Instead a new formation of four 6-REP units (numbers being 1903 to 1906) was considered and finally implemented on the route.
 Spare TC trailers were used to form the expanded units.
 The 432 driving cars were relocated into the middle of the formation and had their leading ends repainted and their driver compartment doors locked out of use.
 Shoe gear was fitted and all coaches in blue/grey were repainted into NSE colours.
 The 6-REPs also saw protracted use on the Weymouth line during the testing of Class 442s.
 In extreme cases, to keep services running, 4-REPs had a motor coach replaced by a Class 73 locomotive.
 The new stock was to be the Class 442, based on the Mark 3 coach bodyshell.
 This required REP units to be reformed and withdrawn to allow the equipment to be recovered before new 442s could become available.
 Reconfigured REPs and TCs soldiered on along the Weymouth line to cover for unavailable 442 units from mid 1988 until 1991.
 During the run formations changed regularly and renumbering of the units in the 19xx series was common, including the original 1901 and 1902 set numbers.

-The final use of a REP was in the last week of September 1991, units 1901 and 1904 being the last.
+The final use of a REP was on the 10th of February 1992, with unit 1904 being the last.
+One coach from this particular unit was used in 4-VEP 3582 until April 2004.